San Jose Dog Bites Lawyer

 In California, how long does an insurance company have to settle a claim?

-In California, insurance companies operate under strict timelines.
-Once you notify them of a claim, they have 15 days to acknowledge it and start their investigation.
-From the day they receive all your necessary proof-of-claim paperwork, they have 40 days to make a decision on whether to accept or deny it.
+In California, insurance companies must follow a specific schedule when handling your claim.
+After you notify them, they have 15 days to acknowledge your claim and start looking into it.
+From the day they receive all your necessary paperwork, they then have 40 days to make a decision on whether to accept or deny the claim.

 Can I file a claim if the dog was on a leash or had no prior bite history?

-Yes.
-In San Jose, a dog owner is responsible for a bite even if their dog was on a leash and had never been aggressive before.
-Under California law, if you were legally on the property where the bite happened, the owner is typically liable.
+Yes, you can.
+In San Jose, and throughout California, a dog's owner is responsible for a bite even if the dog was on a leash or has never been aggressive before.
+The key factors are that you were legally on the property where the bite happened and that the dog did, in fact, bite you.

 How will Golden Gate Legal actually help me?